Elizabethan leisure: Team sports

 Elizabethan style football was comparable to the present-day sports of rugby union and rugby league.
 Two teams rushed against each other, trying to get the "ball" in through the goalposts.
 "Cudgels" was also a popular sport among young men.
 A type of stick fighting, it was a sport effectively training for sword fighting, but using wooden wasters or simple cudgels.

-Individual sports

-Running, jumping, fencing, jousting, archery, and skittles were also practiced, with fishing as the most relaxing and harmless pastime.

-Children enjoyed playing leap-frog, blind man's bluff and hide-and-seek, which are enjoyed by many children throughout Britain even today.

-Games

-Elizabethans enjoyed playing cards, with a game called triumph (modern day whist) being popular.
-Dice, backgammon and draughts were also played.
-Men mostly played these games as it was deemed inappropriate for a woman to gamble; however, Queen Elizabeth the first enjoyed playing cards and was an avid gambler.
-Elizabethans bet on these games with different currencies, mainly including money.

 Music and dance

 Music was greatly enjoyed throughout this era, as seen through quite a few family evenings including musical performances.
 Children were taught to sing and dance at a very early age and became used to performing in public during such evenings.
 Keyboard instruments such as harpsichords, clavichords, dulcimers and virginals were played.
 Woodwind instruments like woodsy, crumhorns, flutes and stringed instruments such as lutes and rebecs were also widely used.

 Court dances included the pavane and galliard, the almain and the volta, whilst among popular dances were the branle, The Barley-Break (a setting by William Byrd is in My Ladye Nevells Booke), Nobody’s Jig (of which a version was set by Richard Farnaby) and the Shake-a-Trot.